mryap/fierce-robin/src/pages/bigquery.md

     featureslist:
       - title: Non Ops
       - title: Learning sql query
-      - title: 'Google IT Infrastuture '
+      - title: "Google IT Infrastuture "
-      - content: >-
-          Marketing people, to get up to speed with Bigquery, it worth your effort to pick up sql query.
+      - content: Marketing people, to get up to speed with Bigquery, it worth your effort to pick up sql query.
 Coaching lessons available from me.
-        title: 'WHat it means for marketing? '
+        title: "WHat it means for marketing? "
   - type: section_faq
     bg: gray
     faqitems:
-      - question: 'What is BigQuery? '
+      - question: "What is BigQuery? "
       - question: What do I need to know about BigQuery?
     subtitle: What do I need to know about BigQuery?
   - type: section_cta